jaredblase/Gmail-to-PDF-Converter/ReadMe.md

 	</li>
 	<br>
 	<li>
-		After setting the config, you may now run the "convert.py" script.
-If you have python installed, then just fire up the command line in the directory and type in "python convert.py".
-If you have anaconda, you have to use the anaconda prompt and navigate to the directory first before typing the command.
+		After setting the config, just double click the "convert.bat", and it will automatically run the script for you.
 	</li>
 	<br>
 	<li>
 		If it is the first time running, google will ask you to sign in.
-Please sign in to your account that have the emails to processed.
+Please sign in to your account that have the emails to be processed.
-	   	A token.json will be created so that you will not have to log in next time.
+	   	A token.json will be created so that you will not have to log in the next time.
 	</li>
 </ol>